 Set aside all 3 pieces.

-Next: Prepare Quilt Top.
+Step Two: Prepare the Quilt Top.

 Cut your background fabric (the white with gray dots) to 30″ x 40″.